 Timing of a Fast:

-At Freedom Worship, we encourage fasting for 21 days each year in the month of June.
+At Freedom Worship, we encourage fasting for 21 days each year in the months of January and August.
 This is part of 21 Days of Prayer and Fasting, a season focused prayer as a church family.
 You may also choose to fast at other times during the y ear for your own spiritual development.
 It's very typical to fast a single meal, a whole day, or three days or more.
 The timing of your fast is not as important as the strength of your focus on God as you fast.

 Matthew 6:16-18 NLT